peterkelly70/scripts/README.md

 # fortix_scripts
-Scripts to manage connections and workflow on fortix
+Scripts to manage connections and workflow and other miscellania